Salk-AI/cyber-sentinal-dashboard/INSTALLATION.md

-# Wazuh Installation Documentation
+# Wazuh Installation and Management Script

-This guide provides step-by-step instructions to install and set up Wazuh locally.
-It also offers insights into its architecture and components for a comprehensive understanding.
+This guide provides comprehensive instructions for installing, managing, and understanding Wazuh.
+It includes a detailed explanation of the bash script functionalities, Wazuh architecture, and step-by-step usage for both individual and full installations.

 ---